 We always expect that the power tool must offer the most available comfort.
-If you are going to use your saw frequently than you should look up for lighter version of saw.
+If you are going to use your saw frequently than you should look up for a lighter version of the saw.

 When you are working in compact spaces you definitely need smaller tools for improved maneuverability.

 We can say that both saws can give you comfort and maneuverability.
-Both types are available in corded and corded version; they are lightweight and very easy to handle with.
+Both types are available in corded and cordless version; they are lightweight and very easy to handle with.

 Jigsaw Pros & Cons

-When we talk about jigsaw, we can say that pros for this saw are following:
+When we talk about jigsaw, here are the pros:

 - Ideal for compound and bevel cuts.
 Must have tool if you make compound and bevel cuts.